 We were overwhelmed by the amazing response to our call: submissions from all over the world bid to be artist-in-residence at the National Botanic Garden of Wales.
 Over 280 artists, musicians, performers, writers and composers put forward amazing and passionate ideas for this unique opportunity.
-After many days of shortlisting and interviews, Oriel Davies and the National Botanic Garden of Wales are delighted to announce Cardiff-based artist, Magali Nougarede as the person to undertake this 6-month residency.
+After many days of shortlisting and interviews, Oriel Davies and the National Botanic Garden of Wales were delighted to announce Cardiff-based artist, Magali Nougarède as the person to undertake this 8-month residency.

-Known for her hugely successful international career as a photographic artist, French-born Nougarede continually strives to explore inter-disciplinary practices.
-Her application for this residency, demonstrated her ambition and passion to bring horticulture and art together and explore the possibilities held within gardening as a political activity.
+Known for her hugely successful international career as a photographic artist, French-born Nougarède continually strives to explore inter-disciplinary practices.
+Her application, demonstrated her ambition and passion to bring horticulture and art together and explore the possibilities held within gardening as a political activity.
 In the past year, she has embedded herself within the National Botanic Gardens of Wales, completing a course in horticulture.
 She says:

 “My goals have been to acquire rigorous horticultural knowledge as well as giving myself the means to understand in some depth issues around sustainability and biodiversity before developing my practice further.